Comedian Hasan Minhaj bares risks Filipinos are exposed to in luxury cruise ships - Interaksyon

-An episode from a Netflix documentary series bared the plight of Filipino employees in Western cruise ships and how the Philippine government gets away with it.
+A Netflix documentary series bared the plight of Filipino employees in Western cruise ships and how cruise lines—and governments—get away with it.

+Award-winning host Hasan Minhaj explained the dark realities behind the fun and luxury of the cruise ship industry.
+Among these are terrible working conditions, water pollution and questionable national and international laws that benefit employers over workers.

 Minhaj cited here that a third of all crew members or seafarers are Filipinos, particularly in the Royal Caribbean cruise line.